PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 #pagebreak()

 = Foundations Of Evaluation
-Shannon first introduced the concept of an approximate evaluation function $f(P)$ to guide chess engines in selecting the best move, as he recognized that searching the entire game tree ($10^{120}$) is unfeasible @alphadeepchess[p.18] @shannon_1950_programming[p.
+Shannon first introduced the concept of an approximate evaluation function $f(P)$ to guide chess engines in selecting the best move, as he recognized that searching the entire game tree is unfeasible @alphadeepchess[p.18] @shannon_1950_programming[p.
 4-6].
 This foundational insight established evaluation as a critical component of chess programming, with sources consistently agreeing that evaluation must address both material balance and positional factors @marsland[p.3] @alphadeepchess[p.33] @shannon_1950_programming[p.17] @bijl_2021_exploring[p.12].

 Originally, Shannon described this evaluating function $f(P)$ as one based on a combination of various established chess concepts and general chess principles that approximates the long-term advantages of a position.
-He also noted that $f(P)$ would produce a continuous quality range that reflects the "quality" of a move, as no move in chess is completely wrong or right.
+He also noted that $f(P)$ would produce a continuous quality range that reflects the "quality" of a move, as no move in chess is inherently wrong or right in the literal sense.
 Most notably, Shannon suggested that $f(P)$ should include material advantage, pawn formation, piece mobility, and king safety @shannon_1950_programming[p.5, p.17].
 These classical components, proposed in 1950, formed the baseline that evolved into increasingly specialized and complex heuristics through the 1980s and 1990s @mastering[p.10].

 This section, taking basis from Shannon's work, covers the techniques concerned with evaluating a position that chess engines have implemented over the years.